-Adult volunteers are extremely important to the Congressional Award.
+Adult volunteers are paramount to the success of The Congressional Award.
 Together, we work in partnership for the betterment of America’s youth.

 With the help of adult Advisors and volunteers, we have been able to reach out to youth groups, schools, and community organizations across the country.
-Groups such as Boys & Girls Clubs, 4-H, Big Brothers Big Sisters, Girl Scouts, Boy Scouts, HOBY, YMCA, Outward Bound, and various Air Force youth centers have brought the Congressional Award Program to new heights.
+Groups such as Boys & Girls Clubs, 4-H, Big Brothers Big Sisters, Girl Scouts, Boy Scouts, HOBY, YMCA, Outward Bound, and military installations have brought The Congressional Award to new heights.
 With the help of teachers, administrators, and guidance counselors, we have been able to involve school organizations such as Junior ROTC, Key Clubs, FBLA, Junior Achievement, and many others.
 We have also worked with Congressional Offices that have been instrumental in our efforts to reach out to young people across the nation.

 The Advisor’s Role and Responsibilities